 (b) Work done in stretching a wire

-For a wire of length (L0) stretched by a distance
+For a wire of length (L0) stretched by a distance (x), the restoring elastic force is

 Work required for increasing an element length